naturallaw777/Sovran_SystemsOS/README.md

 This is not a recommendation against hardware wallets, dice, or any other well-tested method of creating entropy.
 Those are established and valuable approaches.
+If you use a hardware wallet, verify for yourself that its entropy generation — both the software and the hardware — is sound and follows best practices.

 The takeaway is simply this: **how your entropy is created matters, and generating your two entropy sources on two physically separate devices is a strong practice to understand before setting up a Bitcoin wallet** with the software included in Sovran_SystemsOS.

-*This is educational context, not financial advice.*
+**You must do your own research.** The information above is basic educational context to help you build your own best practices — not financial advice and not a substitute for your own due diligence.

 ---